 The console and junction box power cable ground wires must always be connected to a true earth ground.
 The special flat braided ESD ground cables provided with the iControl consoles and manual gun controllers must be used to connect them to the booth base if possible.
-Refer to Grounding on page 3-6 for more information.
+Refer to Grounding on page 3-8 for more information.

 WARNING: Consoles and all conductive equipment in the spray area MUST be connected to a true earth ground.
+Use the provided ground cables to ground the consoles.
 Mount the junction boxes and control panels to grounded stands or the booth base.
-Connect the consoles to the booth base with the special flat braided cables provided.
-Failure to observe this warning could result in damage to sensitive electronic equipment and severe shocks to personnel, or fire or explosion.
+Failure to observe this caution could result in severe shocks to personnel, fire, or explosion.